RAHB-REALTORS-Association/Timeline-WP/README.md

 ## Description

-Timeline-WP is a WordPress plugin that enables users to create and display a responsive, horizontal timeline on their WordPress site.
+Timeline-WP is a WordPress plugin that enables users to create and display a responsive, timeline on their WordPress site.
 This plugin utilizes React to render timeline items, which can dynamically display detailed event descriptions in a modal upon clicking.

 Current Plugin offers a modern way to display timelines on your website.
 With its current capabilities and planned future enhancements, it stands out for its flexibility and user-friendly interface.
 Here’s what it currently offers and what's on the roadmap for future updates: